dgraph-io/dgraph/contrib/systemd/multi-nodes/README.md

-# systemd configuration for multiple nodes.
+# systemd configuration for multiple nodes

 This following document describes how to configure several nodes that are managed through [systemd](https://systemd.io/).